vatpac-technology/sops/docs/enroute/melbourne/ASP.md

     <span class="hotline">**ASP** -> **AS ADC**</span>: "Via SADEL, QFA1956”
     <span class="hotline">**AS ADC** -> **ASP**</span>: "QFA1956"

-The Standard Assignable level from ASP to **AS ADC** is `A080`, any other level must be prior coordinated.
+The standard assignable level from ASP to **AS ADC** is `A080`, any other level must be prior coordinated.

 ### WR ADC
 #### Airspace